nikhilRP/docker-images/README.md

 Credits:

-1. Checkout this [link](http://phusion.github.io/baseimage-docker/) for a well written article on why to have a base image and what it is all about
+1. Checkout this [link](http://phusion.github.io/baseimage-docker/) for how to build docker image on why to have a base image.